Juanita Abernathy

-Juanita Odessa Jones Abernathy (December 1, 1931 – September 12, 2019) was an American civil rights activist, and the wife of Ralph Abernathy.
+Juanita Odessa Jones Abernathy (December 1, 1931 – September 12, 2019) was an American civil rights activist.
+She was the wife of fellow civil rights activist Ralph Abernathy.

-Life

-Juanita Abernathy and her husband Ralph David Abernathy, with James Reeb, Martin Luther King Jr., and Coretta Scott King, as the Abernathy children lead the 1965 Selma to Montgomery March into Montgomery.
+Biography

-Juanita Odessa Jones was born in Uniontown, Alabama.
-She studied at Selma University and after it attended Tennessee State University from which she later graduated as well.
-She worked as a teacher, and worked for Mary Kay Cosmetics.
+Abernathy was born on December 1, 1931, in Uniontown, Alabama.
+She studied at Selma University and the Tennessee State University, graduating from both.
+She worked as an educator and saleswoman for Mary Kay Cosmetics.
 She also served on the board of trustees for the Morehouse School of Religion, and on the board of directors for the Atlanta Fulton County League of Women Voters and the Metropolitan Atlanta Rapid Transit Authority.

-She was a part of the team that organized the Montgomery bus boycott of December 1955 - December 1956.

-In 1957, her home was bombed.
-In 1965 she walked in the Selma to Montgomery March.
+Abernathy was a part of the team that organized the Montgomery bus boycott of December 1955 through December 1956.
+She lived in Montgomery until January 1957, when her home, which was the meetingplace for organizing the boycott, was bombed by white supremacists; afterward she moved to Atlanta.
+In 1965, she walked in the Selma to Montgomery marches.
+She and her husband, Ralph Abernathy, were key members in the founding of the Southern Christian Leadership Conference.

-In 2013, she was honored by the Atlanta City Council with a proclamation.
+In 2013, Abernathy was honored by the Atlanta City Council with a proclamation.

-Family

 She married Ralph Abernathy on August 31, 1952.
-Together they had five children: Ralph David Abernathy Jr., Juandalynn Ralpheda, Donzaleigh Avis, Ralph David Abernathy III, and Kwame Luthuli Abernathy.
-Their first child, Ralph Abernathy Jr., died suddenly on August 18, 1953, less than 2 days after his birth on August 16, while their other children lived on to adulthood.
+Together, they had five children: Ralph David Abernathy Jr., Juandalynn Ralpheda, Donzaleigh Avis, Ralph David Abernathy III, and Kwame Luthuli Abernathy.
+Abernathy Jr. died at two days old, while their other children lived on to adulthood.
+She enrolled her children into white schools to fight segregation in schools.
+She died on September 12, 2019, aged 87, in Atlanta.